UniversalDependencies/docs/_usd/remnant.md

 ---
 layout: base
 title: 'remnant'
-shortdef: 'remnant'
+shortdef: 'remnant in ellipsis'
 ---

-## remnant: remnant
+## remnant: remnant in ellipsis

 The *remnant* relation is used to provide a satisfactory treatment of ellipsis (in the case of gapping and stripping, where a predicational or verbal